Why Self-Worth Matters And How To Improve It

 Have More Honest Relationships

 You can have more honest relationships when you have a higher sense of self-worth because you don't feel the need to hide who you are.
-Not only romantic relationships but also work relationships, friendships, and family relationships are more honest when you value yourself.
+This goes for romantic relationships and also work relationships, friendships, and family relationships.
+They become more honest when you value yourself.

-What's more, if the other person in the relationship behaves inappropriately, you care enough about yourself to deal with it honestly rather than letting it slide.
+If the other person in the relationship acts up, you care enough about yourself to deal with it honestly rather than letting it slide.
 You won't put up with an unhealthy relationship for long, but if the relationship can be salvaged, your problem-solving gifts will serve you well.

 Be More Resilient